lcherone/IPdeny/README.md

 ## ::Example Usage::

-Below shows how you can use the class to apply country zones to your iptables.
+Below shows how you can use the class to apply country zones to your iptables, methods can be used on there own or chained.

 ```